shifatConst/bazar-bag/README.md

 # Bazar Bag

 Bazar Bag is a simple E-commerce site built with React.js.
-In home page you would see some available products on the site.
-You must have to login with google if you want to use this site.
-After login you can access any page or route.
-You can buy your desirable product form this site by clicking Buy Now and it will take you checkout page.
-Then press check out button to confirm the product then it will redirect you to your order page there you will see your all order product.
-Beside if you logged in you can post product as well which will show on the home page.
-And can delete the product.
-For all these you will find in admin page.

-The Technologies I used here: React.js, ReactRouter, Bootstrap, Express.js, MongoDB etc.
+## Features & Implementation

+* Managed all the route with React router.
+* Implemented CRUD operation for backend with Express.js and MongoDB for database.
+* Built home page and displayed all the products from database.
+* Implemented login system for users with Firebase Auth.
+* Built Admin page for admin.
+* An admin can add more products to the database and delete a product as well.
+* Users can see all the products that have been ordered by himself.

+## Technologies

+- Front-End:
+  - React.js, React-Router, React-Form, Firebase Authentication, Bootstrap.

+- Back-End:
+  - MongoDB, Express, ImageBB for image hosting.

+- Hosting: Firebase, Heroku

 [Live Link](https://bazar-bag.web.app/)